waleed46shah/NextJSTemplate/README.md

 - *Implement state variables and corresponding update functions using useState in the relevant components.
 (OPTIONAL)*
 - Implement state management using useContext hook or redux-toolkit

 5. Dashboard overview:
-- Design a dashboard overview page that displays key metrics, charts, or a table (One each).
+- Fetch and display relevant data from https://dummyjson.com/products .
-- Fetch and display relevant data from the backend API or database or a dummy json file.
+- Design a dashboard overview page that displays key metrics (Average Rating of all the products), charts(count of products by category), or a table (table with columns title, description, price, category, brand, stock and thumbnail).
 - Use data visualization libraries like Chart.js or React-Vis to present charts and graphs.

 6. *Data management and CRUD operations (OPTIONAL):*
 - *Create data management pages for entities such as sample users, products, orders, etc. (OPTIONAL)*
 - *Implement CRUD (Create, Read, Update, Delete) functionality for these entities.
 (OPTIONAL)*
 - *Use forms and input validation to ensure data integrity.
 (OPTIONAL)*
-- *Communicate with the backend API using libraries like Axios or Fetch.
-(OPTIONAL)*
+- Communicate with the backend API using libraries like Axios or Fetch.

 7. UI components and styling:
 - Build reusable UI components like tables, forms, modals, notifications, etc.